orbs-network/validator-instructions/public/certified_committee.md

 In contrast, the Certified committee includes only Guardians who meet certain requirements and have undergone a certification process that includes providing certain identification documents.
 The Certified committee provides a suitable solution for enterprises with regulatory restrictions that are interested in running applications on a blockchain.
 Enterprises may also choose initially to use the Certified committee to reduce friction and transition to the General committee over time.

 ## Certified Committee registration
-To participate in the Certified Committee, a Guardian should provide, in the Guardian registration process, a URL to a page that includes the following details:
+To participate in the Certified Committee, a Guardian should provide a URL to a page that includes the following details (note, that this URL will be publicly accessible):

- - Company name
+ - Company name / Individual name (for non-incorporated Guardians)
- - Company ID
  - Country
- - Company address
+ - Mailing address
  - Contact person name
  - Contact info - email address
  - Short bio/intro
  - Location of Servers (such as AWS region, if the node is deployed on AWS)

+The Guardian should provide the URL through the [Guardian Registration interface] (https://guardians.orbs.network/registration) -> Guardian Details URL.